Where to Stay in Guntur

 Insider tip: Seek out the local 'Mirchi Bajji' (chili fritters) and 'Gongura Pachadi' (sorrel leaf chutney) from street vendors in Brodiipet for an authentic Guntur culinary experience.

-Safety in Guntur
+Stay in Old Guntur

 ModerateSolo Female Travel